 Emotions and Self-Regulation

 Identifying emotions and using coping strategies to regulate emotions are important lifelong skills.
-All students participate in a weekly self-regulation group led by Mrs. Porter within the Specialized Instruction classrooms and work on skills like identifying their feelings in different situations and learning and practicing appropriate ways to deal with those emotions in various settings.
-Some of the curricula used to teach these skills are Model Me Kids video modeling DVDs, The Zones of Regulation, Teach Town, Think Social!, and Resilience Builder Program for Children and Adolescents.
+Some of the curricula used to teach these skills during self-regulation groups are Model Me Kids video modeling DVDs, The Zones of Regulation, Teach Town, Think Social!, and Resilience Builder Program for Children and Adolescents.

 Free or Inexpensive Rewards for Young Children

 - Assist the parent with a household chore

 - Send an email to a relative telling them what a good job he/she had done on a project at school.
 In other words, email Aunt Linda and tell her about the “A” you got on your spelling test.

 - Get to decorate paper placemats for the dining room table for dinner that evening